AppIntro/AppIntro/README.md

 ```

 We suggest to don't declare `MyCustomAppIntro` as your first Activity unless you want the intro to launch every time your app starts.
 Ideally you should show the AppIntro activity only once to the user, and you should hide it once completed (you can use a flag in the `SharedPreferences`).

+### Java users

+You can find many examples in java language in the [examples directory](/main/java/com/github/appintro/example/ui/java/JavaIntro.java)

 ## Migrating 🚗